oumist/lab1-git-race/description.md

 23. Select the environment we just created and go to **Settings** on the left part of the site
 24. Edit the **Software** section in the settings and add the environment variable **SERVER_PORT** and set it to the value **5000**.
 This is so the environment knows which port the server is using (currently 5000).
+### Build Automatization
+25. Go to the CodeCommit console and to the repository we just created. https://eu-west-3.console.aws.amazon.com/codesuite/codecommit/repositories?region=eu-west-3
+26. Navigate to **CodeBuild** and create a new compilation process.
+27. Fill in the data:
+	- Give it a name.
+	- Select `AWS CodeCommit` as the provider, and then select our repository and the branch we are commiting to.
+	- Choose any option for the environment (in my case, `administrated image` and `Amazon Linux 2`)
+	- Make sure the default option (compilation specification file) is chosen.
+This will use the `buildspec.yaml` file that indicates CodeBuild **how to build the code and what are the outputs**.
+	- On the Artifacts part, we must add an Amazon S3, and the name of an elasticbeanstalk bucket should appear.
+We choose that one and proceed to set the name empty (it will be filled automatically) and set the route to `build/libs` (which is the file gradle builds).
+	And most importantly, we must select **Zip** as the packaging, so Elastic Beanstalk can read it afterwards.
+	- We can skip to the last part and create the project.
+28. Once we have that done, we navigate to the **Compilation details** part and click on the **Service Role**.
+We select the policy `CodeBuildBasePolicy-Gradle_compilation-eu-west-3` and edit it:
+	- On S3, we select **All resources** on the resources menu.
+	- On CloudWatch Logs, we do the same.
+	- Uncheck the "Set as predetermined" option
+	- Save the changes
+29. Now navigate to **CodePipeline** and create a new pipeline.
+Give it a name and configure the source to be our AWS CodeCommit repository and branch. (using Amazon CloudWatch Events so it triggers a deployment everytime we make any changes).
+The compilation phase should be set to our AWS CodeBuild project and finally, we can set the implementation phase to our AWS Elastic Beanstalk to our EB application and environment.
-25. Go back to the environment overview (click the name of the environment on the left navigation bar) and wait until the status is showing a **big green tick**.
+30. Go back to the environment overview in Elastic Beanstalk (click the name of the environment on the left navigation bar) and wait until the status is showing a **big green tick**.
 Then, you can get the URL right below the name.

 After all these steps, the app should be up and running.